Aameshk-Khan/Taleemabad_CERP/README.md

   </li>

   <li>
-    Inherent Difficulty in Establishing Causation: {: style="text-align: justify"}
+    Inherent Difficulty in Establishing Causation:
     <p>The design's limitations extend to the broader issue of establishing causation.
 The lack of a controlled environment and comprehensive data on confounding variables, such as teacher quality or school resources, introduces complexities in confidently attributing changes in outcomes solely to the implemented treatment.
 For instance, improved educational outcomes may be linked not only to the Taleemabad program but also to unaccounted variations in teaching methods or additional resources allocated to specific schools.
     </p>
   </li>

   <li>
-    Potential for Selection Bias in Selection of Control Schools: {: style="text-align: justify"}
+    Potential for Selection Bias in Selection of Control Schools:
     <p>A notable limitation in our study arises from the process of selecting control schools based on proximity to treatment schools.
 This method, though practical, introduces the potential for selection bias.
 The proximity-based selection of control schools may inadvertently lead to differences in contextual factors between treatment and control groups.
 Local variations in community characteristics and educational resources may exist impacting the baseline comparability of the two groups.
 Variations in characteristics between treatment and control groups may confound our ability to attribute observed changes solely to the Taleemabad program.
     </p>
   </li>